-Jamaica is an upper-middle-income-country (UMIC) in the Latin American and Caribbean (LAC) region with a high HIV burden of 1.5% adult prevalence – over 32,000 Jamaicans are currently infected.
-Among those people living with HIV (PLHIV) who know their status in 2018, just 53% were accessing antiretroviral therapy (ART), and only 65% of those on treatment were successfully suppressing their viral load.
-Key Populations (KP) in Jamaica bear the largest HIV burden with an HIV prevalence of 2.8% among sex workers, 25% among transgender people, and 32.8% among men who have sex with men (MSM) – the highest prevalence rate for MSM in the Caribbean.
+Jamaica is an upper-middle-income-country in the Latin American and Caribbean region with a high HIV burden of 1.5% adult prevalence – over 32,000 Jamaicans are currently infected.
+Among those people living with HIV who know their status in 2018, just 53% were accessing antiretroviral therapy, and only 65% of those on treatment were successfully suppressing their viral load.
+Key populations in Jamaica bear the largest HIV burden with an HIV prevalence of 2.8% among sex workers, 25% among transgender people, and 32.8% among men who have sex with men (the highest prevalence rate in the Caribbean).

-In 2016, an HIV Transition Readiness Assessment (TRA) was conducted and several risks to Jamaica’s transition from major donor support were identified.
+In 2016, an HIV Transition Readiness Assessment was conducted that identified several risks to Jamaica’s transition from major donor support.
 However, these risks were never prioritized and solutions were not developed and implemented by the government, leaving the country ill-prepared to handle declines in outside funding, as occurred in 2018-19 when PEPFAR cut its direct support to the Ministry of Health and Wellness (MoHW).

 Preparation/Diagnostic Phase (Dec 2019 – Jan 2020).
-Pharos initiated the project with kick-off meetings with the Jamaica HIV Sustainability and Transition Technical Working Group (TWG) and conducted an extensive desktop review of documents and interviews with key local and international stakeholders involved in Jamaica’s HIV/TB responses.
-Sustainability and transition (S&T) risks were grouped into four areas – financing, health systems, governance, and community responses including contracting with Civil Society Organizations (CSOs).
+Pharos initiated the project with kick-off meetings with the Jamaica HIV Sustainability and Transition Technical Working Group and conducted an extensive desktop review of documents and interviews with key local and international stakeholders involved in Jamaica’s HIV/TB responses.
+Sustainability and transition risks were grouped into four areas – financing, health systems, governance, and community responses including contracting with Civil Society Organizations.

-Transition Risk Assessment Phase (Feb-April 2020) The Pharos team visited Jamaica in February 2020 and gathered additional information from interviews with officials of the MoHW, ministries of Labor and Finance, the Planning Institute of Jamaica (PIOJ), the National Health Fund and representatives of academic, private sector, and CSO institutions.
+Transition Risk Assessment Phase (Feb-April 2020) The Pharos team visited Jamaica in February 2020 and gathered additional information from interviews with officials of the MoHW, ministries of Labor and Finance, the Planning Institute of Jamaica, the National Health Fund and representatives of academic, private sector, and civil society organizations.
 A debriefing workshop was held at the conclusion of the mission attended by the Permanent Secretary of Health and many others.
 Preliminary analysis of S&T risks and corresponding recommended actions were presented and approved by the workshop participants.
-Pharos used the results of the workshop and follow-up interviews to draft its initial S&T Plan report.
+Pharos used the results of the workshop and follow-up interviews to draft its initial Sustainability & Transition Plan.

-Validation Phase (May-September 2020) Depending on forces beyond Pharos’s control, notably the global coronavirus pandemic, Pharos is planning to return to Jamaica to hold a large stakeholder validation meeting at which the S&T Plan can be reviewed, revised, and finalized.
+Validation Phase (May-September 2020) Depending on forces beyond Pharos’s control, notably the global coronavirus pandemic, Pharos is planning to return to Jamaica to hold a large stakeholder validation meeting at which the Sustainability & Transition Plan can be reviewed, revised, and finalized.
 Sections of the plan will be incorporated into the new HIV National Strategic Plan.
-There are also strong signals that the MoHW intends to implement some of the main recommendations in the plan, especially by launching a government-financed scheme to contract with CSOs to deliver prevention and treatment services to KPs.
+There are also strong signals that the MoHW intends to implement some of the main recommendations in the plan, especially by launching a government-financed scheme to contract with civil society organizations to deliver prevention and treatment services to key populations.

 Team Members Involved: Robert Hecht, Diana Gonzalez, Sandra McLeish, Gabriella Desir, Walter Gabriel, Moises Escobar